‘Being in this position is something you dream of:' WNBA star Kahleah Copper's inspiring journey to Olympics

 WNBA reporter Khristina Williams catches up with three-time All-Star Kahleah Copper to discuss her inspiring journey from her Philadelphia upbringing to representing Team USA in Paris.

-‘Being in this position is something you dream of:' WNBA star Kahleah Copper's inspiring journey to Olympics originally appeared on NBC Sports Chicago
+‘Being in this position is something you dream of:' WNBA star Kahleah Copper's inspiring journey to Olympics originally appeared on NBC Sports Bay Area